The official blog of the Lung Institute.

 As we mentioned above, everyone is unique, has varying food sensitivities, has a range of dietary needs and is affected differently by the foods eaten.
 What works for one person may not work for another.
 With that in mind, always discuss changes to your diet with your doctor before you try something new.
 In combination with the guidelines above, we hope you enjoy finding the best anti-mucus diet for you.

 Often, people use healthy diet and eating habits along with exercise and staying on a treatment plan to help them breathe better.
 Treatments can vary from medications to oxygen therapy to cellular therapy.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at 888-745-6697.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options contact us.